 An emergency corpus acts as a cushion in difficult times and should be equivalent to at least six months of expenses.
-Prashant should maintain an emergency corpus of Rs 2.4 lakh in a combination of sweep-in fixed deposits and short-duration debt funds.
+Prashant should maintain an emergency corpus of Rs 2.4 lakh in a combination of sweep-in fixed deposits and liquid funds.

 Action: Create an emergency corpus of Rs 2.4 lakh.